gvwilson/sensibleadventures/nardica/nardica.md

 but even more of a miracle that she was allowed to stay on the ship that found her.
 The man she learned to call Uncle Jack didn't like children.
 Or animals.
-Or foreigners or the governor or the co-operatives that bought his catch or the ones that sold him supplies or passers-by who looked at him the wrong way or didn't have the decency to look at him at all.
+Or foreigners or the governor or the co-operatives that bought the jellyfish he caught or the ones that sold him supplies or passers-by who looked at him the wrong way or didn't have the decency to look at him at all.
-He would have dumped her on the dock and walked away.
+He would have dropped her on the dock and walked away.
-The fishing families and docksiders in Rothera never understood why he didn't, and wouldn't have believe that his meek, hesitant wife had put her hands on her hips and told him in a cold, flat voice that the child was staying or she was leaving, which was it going to be?*
+The fishing families and docksiders in Rothera never understood why he didn't, and wouldn't have believe that his meek, long-suffering wife had put her hands on her hips and told him in a cold, flat voice that the child was staying or she was leaving, which was it going to be?*

+*So Iffy stayed,
+but not the ecosuit.
-*Uncle Jack sold the suit almost as soon as she was back in Rothera.
+Uncle Jack sold it almost as soon as they got back to Rothera.
-"You're going to outgrow it anyway," he said impatiently over her tearful protests.
+"You're going to outgrow it anyway," he growled impatiently over her tearful protests.
-"Gotta pay for your keep somehow 'til you're old enough to earn your way."
+"Gotta pay for your keep somehow."
-He would have sold Second's book, too, if Aunt Naggie hadn't misplaced it until he forgot about it.
+He would have sold the book that Second had tucked into the suit as well if Aunt Naggie hadn't misplaced it until he forgot about it.
-It had belong to Second when she was little, and to her older before that, all the way to back when there were still whales and tigers and giraffes.
+It had belong to Third when she was little, and to Second before that, all the way to back to a time when there were still whales and tigers and giraffes.
 Iffy read a few pages every night, no matter how tired she was from chores.
-She drew the pictures from memory on her tablet at school, and on those rare occasions when Uncle Jack was away and Aunt Naggie let her have another child come on board to play, she would take the book out and tell them all about _orcinus orca_ and _panthera tigris_ and her favorite, _giraffa camelopardalis_.*
+She drew the pictures from memory on her tablet at school, and on those rare occasions when Uncle Jack was away and another child could come on board to play with her, she would take the book out and tell them all about _orcinus orca_ and _panthera tigris_ and her favorite, _giraffa camelopardalis_.*